Sublimely tart, lusciously jiggly, not-too-sweet Meyer Lemon Bars. Perfect for your not-too-sweet tooth.

 Why Meyer Lemons?

 Meyer Lemons are aromatic and intensely floral.
 They are juicy with more depth and less sharpness than regular lemons.
 The difference is subtle but significant.

 Meyer Lemons seem to be the mythical unicorn of the citrus world.
 Everyone loves and raves about them.
 Yet they can be difficult to find.
 I’ve seen them at Costco, Trader Joe’s, and Whole Foods.
 But I’ve yet to find them at standard grocery stores.

 That being said, you can also use regular lemons for this recipe.
 The lemon flavor will be more crisp instead of floral.
 You may also need more lemons to produce 1 cup as Meyer lemons are super juicy.

-Instead, grease the 9 x 13 pan well and you shouldn’t have any problems releasing the lemon bars from the pan.
+- Instead, use a well greased, non-stick baking pan.
+This way, you shouldn’t have any problems releasing the lemon bars from the pan.

-Since the lemon filling is not a traditional curd, it’s best to check for doneness by performing the jiggle test.
+- Check for doneness with the jiggle test.
 Shake the corner of the pan gently.
-The edges should be firm and set, the center a little jiggly.
+The edges should be firm and set, the center a little jiggy.

 Not-Too-Sweet Meyer Lemon Bars

 - 2 cups flour